byrd-laif/soilMakers/lifeStylesForChange/soilAlchemy.md

 ***Probiotic soil cultivation practices can have a significant impact on urban ecosystems.***

-Bokashi is the ecologically responsible option for all organic food remnants, perfect for someone living in an apartment/condo.
+Bokashi Ecosystem is the ecologically responsible option for all organic food remnants, perfect for someone living in an apartment/condo.
 Giving someone the opportunity too transform organic biomass into a nutrient rich pro-biotic soil amendment for the larger garden, the surrounding local environment (ecosystem) as a gift of thanks, fertile pro-biotic soil for Mother Earth.
 No *modern garden* is required, being creative with whats around ...

 A healthy microbiome of the physical body is like a healthy microbiome of the soil, when cared for correctly creates space for more healthy lifeforms to exist.
-The flora and fauna, healthy bacteria and yeast of the body and soil, actually can, do and have gone extinct.
-Especially in the immune system, the gut of the physical body, and the soil, the immune system of Mother Earth.
+The flora and fauna, healthy bacteria and yeast of the physical body and earth body, actually can, do and have gone extinct.
+Especially in the immune system as a whole, the symbiotic *gut* body and the *soil* body immune systems of Mother Earth.
 From *A life time* of unhealthy eating, consuming chemical laden *food* body and soil, they just become eliminated.
-Fermentation is the way to bring that balance back.
-Body and soil, all life is *built* upon the laws of Nature.
+Fermentation is a way to connect, regenerating the natural symbiotic balance.
+Physical body and Earth body, all life is *built* upon the magical alchemy of pro-biotic soil.

-**Bokashi can be:**
+**Bokashi is:**

+- regenerative soil amendment, soil healing
+- emotionally nutritive, soul healing
 - fairly easy to maintain
-- can be done indoors, suitable for urban environments
+- indoors, suitable for urban environments
 - very affordable
-- can use most food remnants (including meat, dairy and cooked foods)
+- responsible, using most food remnants (including meat, dairy and cooked foods)
-- provides a rich pro-biotic soil amendment for remediation, revitalization and reuse
-- emotionally nutritive

 **Note:** Fresh citrus and pineapple remnants are packed with powerful organic cleaning enzymes that can be easily fermented to produce luxury [Pro-biotic and multi purpose; Symbiotically Healing and Cleaning Products.](./waterAlchemy.md) (That produces a probiotic byproduct that can be added to the bokashi system or can be used directly in the environment.)